MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/budget-period-setup.md

 1. Navigate to the **Projects** section in the bottom left-hand navigation.
 1. Click on the **Projects** in the left-hand navigation to view the list of active projects.
 1. Find and click on the desired project to open the project main form.
-1. In the top ribbon bar click on the **Budget** and then select **Create budget period** from the drop-down menu.
+1. In the top ribbon bar click on the **Budget** and then, select **Create budget period** from the drop-down menu.
-1. The budget period configuration dialog for the selected project will open.
+1. The budget period configuration dialog for the selected project opens.
-1. If an organization budget period configuration is set up, the **Fiscal start** and **Week starts on** will be taken from the organization budget period template.
-Otherwise, they'll default to July and Monday.
+1. If an organization budget period configuration is set up, the **Fiscal start** and **Week starts on** is taken from the organization budget period template.
+Otherwise, they default to July and Monday.
-1. The **Start year** and **Start month** will be defaulted to the project's start year and month.
+1. The **Start year** and **Start month** is defaulted to the project's start year and month.
-1. The **End year** and **End month** will be defaulted to the project's end year and month.
+1. The **End year** and **End month** is defaulted to the project's end year and month.
 1. You can edit the budget period configuration at the project level to meet your specific needs.
 1. You can edit the budget period config at the project level as per your needs.
 1. Refer to the table below for details of the fields.